EndAnn/DS-courses/README.md

 Folders with tasks on ML models:

+> Neural Networks - introduction to deep learning, neural networks

 > models - for simple tests of different kinds of models
->
-> Neural networks - introduction to deep learning, neural networks

 ## **Requirements**